 Property Name Match defines the Simplex Properties this Color Map is connected to.
 Analogue to Themes this match string supports a semicolon separated list, and ? operator in order to match multiple Simplex Properties differing in name.
-Please refer to the example box in subsection Match pattern of chapter Motivation and concept of Themes on page 155 for an example of match patterns!
+Please refer to the example box in subsection Match pattern of chapter Motivation and concept of Themes on page 127 for an example of match patterns!

 Access Level defines the level of GST Web users this Color Map is visible to.
-Please refer to subsection Access Levels of chapter Motivation and concept of Themes on page 155 for an explanation about Access Levels!
+Please refer to subsection Access Levels of chapter Motivation and concept of Themes on page 127 for an explanation about Access Levels!

-Color Scheme use a predefined color scheme.
+Prototype has some predefined color schemes.
 Helps to auto fill the table with color value pairs.
-See Color Schemes on page 177 for more information on color schemes.